BarnesFoundation/tech-assessment-lead-web-developer/README.md

 This is the repository containing the technical assessment for the position of *Lead Web Developer* role at The Barnes Foundation.

-Here we have a codebase meant to simulate powering the backend of an Event Mangament Platform -- a common part of a horticultural organization such as The Barnes Foundation and instituions like it.
+Here we have a codebase meant to simulate powering the backend of an Event Management Platform -- a common part of a horticultural organization such as The Barnes Foundation and instituions like it.

 Your task?
 To code up a small API that would enable consumers to list available events and ticketing information.
 Along with that, an endpoint that allows a consumer to place an order of tickets against a particular event.